rebeclem/aphids/treebuilding.md

 To build a tree with concatenation, we need a fasta file.
 In the fasta_output_aa directory of hybpiper, we have 8631 (for *Aphis*) and 7064 (for *Myzus*) .FAA files and .FNA files.
 Each of these has sequences from each species of aphid, but we also need to align the original target files that we mapped to from the genomes online.
 The names of the sequences in the .FAA and .FNA files don't have the gene name and have descriptions like "APHD00002ASPI_aa multi_hit_stitched_contig_comprising_2_hits", while the names in the target files (targets_aa_OG.fa and targets_all_OG.fa) are formatted with the name and the gene "AFAB-OG0003568".

 1) First, we need to rename the sequences in the .FAA and .FNA files.
 Allocate an active node with `salloc`.
-Load miniconda and a python environment then use the command: `python ../../../scripts/name_change_FAA.py` to run [name_change_FAA.py](scripts/name_change_FAA.py).
+Load miniconda and a python environment then use the command: `python ../../../scripts/name_change_FAA.py` to run [name_change_FAA.py](scripts/name_change_FAA.py) in the fasta_output folder.
 This script renames the sequences in the .FAA and .FNA files to be in the format ">APHD00022MORN-OG0005271", then adds the matching sequences from each of the target files and results in files that end in "\_aafinal.fasta" for the amino acids and " \_nucfinal.fasta" for the nucleotide files.
 This takes a few hours.
 2) Check to make sure all of the files are there using: `ls *_nucfinal.fasta | wc -l` and `ls *FAA | wc -l`
 3) Also check how many of these have complete data (at least one sequence for every taxa) with `grep -c "^>" *FNA | grep -c "14"` for Myzus (Should be 6182) and `grep -c "^>" *FNA | grep -c "33"` for Aphis (there are only 46 of these.
 7880 have at least 30 sequences).
 4) Make a directory called "Analysis" in both the *Aphis* and *Myzus* directories and transfer all the files from fasta_output_aa directory using `mv *.fasta ../../Analysis`.